paulanthonywilson/slack_to_html/README.md

 * This was built for the Elixir Slack group so you will probably want to edit some of the templates and the stylesheet.
 * I used `python -m SimpleHTTPServer` to serve the files in development.
 * That i-stay-in-the-middle-of-the-page-footer is awful I know, need to work on it.
+* Paul updated and munged stuff while at LHR, waiting to connect to Denver
+* Would be nice to change so that it there's more than a single day's messages per page.